Skip to Content

 The first thing we felt when entering was how zen it is – and also how gay it is: the LGBTQ community makes up the bulk of their clientele!
 This was the favorite thing about the Banyan.
 We quickly developed a sisterhood with the other guys staying here, heading out to Circus, Stranger, and DJ Station together almost every night.

 The rooftop Moon Bar is the other thing we love about the Banyan Tree.
 It's glorious!
-There is a bar and restaurant – romantic sunset cocktail drinks became our daily pastime before meeting up with our new-found squirrel friends to head over to Silom Soi 4.
+There is a bar and restaurant – romantic sunset cocktail drinks became our daily pastime before meeting up with our newfound squirrel friends to head over to Silom Soi 4.

 STAY WITH A GAY LOCAL

 Misterb&b is the Airbnb equivalent for the LGBTQ community.
-Unlike on Airbnb, you know your host is gay, voiding any nasty surprises when you check-in.
-It is also a great way to meet gay locals and discover the underground gay scene.
-Click below to get 10 € (or $10) off our first booking.
+Unlike on Airbnb, you know your host is gay, avoiding any nasty surprises when you check in.
+It's also a great way to meet gay locals and discover the underground gay scene.
+Click below to get €10 / $10 off your first booking.

 03